ZubairShovan/intelligent-visualization-lab/index.md

 ## _Natural Language Interactions with Visual Analytics_

-{% include figure.html image="images/deictic.png" link="/research" %}
+{% include figure.html image="images/deictic.png" link="/research/" search="Natural Language" %}

 This project explores how principles from language pragmatics can be applied to the flow of visual analytical conversations, using natural language as an input modality.